Cai3333/Dotfiles/README.md

 ##

 Alright, let's get to the main stuff.
-Dependencies needed after installing ArcoLinux xmonad edition.
+These are the dependencies needed after installing ArcoLinux Xmonad edition.

 <a id="arch"></a>
 ### From Arch Linux's official repositories: